ICS2 release 2 is disrupting customs procedures in the EU!

-In March 2023, the EU will introduce the second release of its Import Control System 2 (ICS2), coming two years after the first release.
+On March 1 2023, the EU introduced the second release of its Import Control System 2 (ICS2), coming two years after the first release.
 With the high volume of goods imported into its single market, accounting for around 15 % of the world’s trade in goods, the EU decided to upgrade security protocols with the ICS2, split into three phases.

-The ICS2 requires carriers transporting packages into or through the EU to provide a complete set of data on the goods prior to arrival.
-This new customs security model will impact not only carriers but all businesses shipping to the EU.
-Vague item descriptions on customs forms won’t be accepted anymore, and HS codes will be required on all customs forms.
-This means that businesses lacking the technology to assign HS codes correctly and quickly will face a whole new set of challenges.
-Keep reading to get a clear understanding of the ICS2, your obligations from March 2023, and how Eurora can help you get ready on time.
+ICS2 requires carriers transporting packages into or through the EU to provide a complete set of data on the goods prior to arrival.
+This new customs security model impacts not only carriers but all businesses shipping to the EU.
+Vague item descriptions on customs forms are not accepted anymore, and HS codes are required on all customs forms.
+This means that businesses lacking the technology to assign HS codes correctly and quickly face a whole new set of challenges.
+Keep reading to get a clear understanding of ICS2, your obligations from March 2023, and how Eurora can help you get ready.

-Why should I care about the second release of ICS2?
+Why should I care about ICS2 release 2?

-No matter if you are a carrier, retailer, postal operator, or logistics provider, you will be impacted by the ICS2 if you ship to the EU.
-Although air carriers, postal operators, and express couriers are legally responsible for complying with the second release of ICS2, retailers are strongly recommended to get familiar with the new requirements.
-As of March 1, 2023, HS codes will be required on customs forms for all EU-bound goods.
+No matter if you are a carrier, retailer, postal operator, or logistics provider, you are impacted by ICS2 if you ship to the EU.
+Although air carriers, postal operators, and express couriers are legally responsible for complying with the second release of ICS2, retailers must get familiar with the new requirements.
+As of March 1, 2023, HS codes are required on customs forms for all EU-bound goods.
 If retailers do not provide HS codes with their shipments, the carrier or logistics provider will have to assign them.
 This is an additional challenge for the carrier who won’t know the products and may unintentionally use incorrect HS codes.

 ICS2 is a new and updated customs electronic import system.
 It will manage the advanced safety and security risk analysis for all goods entering the EU, and it is gradually replacing the Import Control system (ICS).
-The main goal of ICS2 is to allow customs authorities to better identify high-risk consignments and intervene at the most appropriate point in the supply chain, as well as strengthen the protection of internal market against security and safety threats.
+The main goal of ICS2 is to allow customs authorities to better identify high-risk consignments and intervene at the most appropriate point in the supply chain.
+But also to strengthen the protection of internal market against security and safety threats.

 Each release affects different economic operators and models of transport.
 These economic operators will begin declaring their goods to ICS2 depending on the type of services they provide.
 The first release focused on pre-loading data for air express carriers and postal operators and the second release focuses on transport of all goods by air (complete dataset).
 The third release coming in 2024 is aimed at operators carrying goods on maritime and inland waterways and roads and railways.